rishish-kumar-singh/code-assignment-solution/README.md

 ## How to run the application from command line ?

-Since this gradle java project , we'll use gradle tasks to run the application from command line.
+Since this is gradle java project , we'll use gradle tasks to run the application from command line.

 Step 1:  Navigate to project root folder.      **code-assignment-solution**